-The Distinguished Service Award (DSA) offers clubs the opportunity to recognize, at the District level, a Kiwanian or community member for “many hours of service to Kiwanis and the community.”
+The Distinguished Service Award (DSA) and Community Service Award (CSA) offers clubs the opportunity to recognize, at the District level, a Kiwanian or community leader for “many hours of service to Kiwanis and the community.”
 And this $150 contribution to the Foundation may come from a club’s service account.
 Read an appeal from the Governor.

 - reduce the number of children killed or seriously injured due to preventable injuries;

 - provide scholarships and leadership training to members of our Service Leadership Programs; and

 - award grants to Kiwanis and SLP clubs and divisions throughout the District for community service projects.

 DSA/CSA recipients receive a beautiful plaque in recognition of their commitment to their community.

 Presentation of the Distinguished Service Award or Community Service Award

 A highlight of the Annual Governor’s Visit to each division/region is the presentation of the Distinguished Service Award or Community Service Award.
 The Governor makes a very special and personal presentation to each DSA/CSA recipient.
 Club presidents are encouraged to write a short introduction to be read upon presentation.

 History of the Distinguished Service Award